PrinceSachan/netflix-clone/README.md

 # Netflix-clone
-A react and react hooks project and hosting feature by firebase database.
+A react and react hooks project and hosting featured by firebase database.

 https://netflix-clone-5ff83.web.app/